 Welcome to the website of the NO on I-976 campaign.
 We are a coalition of Washingtonians working to safeguard our state’s vital investments in transit and freedom of mobility by defeating Tim Eyman’s I-976.

 What is I-976, and what would it do?

-I-976 is a proposed initiative to the 2019 Legislature that would wipe out funding for Amtrak Cascades, Sound Transit Link light rail, Sounder commuter rail, express bus, bus rapid transit, and neighborhood bus service in communities across Washington State.
+I-976 is an initiative to the 2019 Legislature that would wipe out funding for Amtrak Cascades, Sound Transit Link light rail, Sounder commuter rail, express bus, bus rapid transit, and neighborhood bus service in communities across Washington State.
 The initiative’s objective is to repeal vehicle fees that fund transit investments at the state, regional, and local levels.